RIPA Policy and Guidance

 - statistics and overview of the use of directed surveillance and CHIS by the Council during the previous year

-- following an OSC inspection, detailing any recommendations made and the action(s) taken in response to those recommendations.
+- following an IPCO inspection, detailing any recommendations made and the action(s) taken in response to those recommendations.

 Appendix B – Links to Home Office - forms